danmaina/danmaina/README.md

 ## 👋 Hi, I’m @danmaina

-I enjoy the process of bringing great technological ideas into reality through software.
+I enjoy the process of evolving ideas and processes to use technology through software.

 I am proficient in Go, Java, PHP, Flutter, linux, and Vue.js.
 My objective is to engage with software and collaborators in a productive, functional, and efficient manner to solve everyday challenges.

+Also, I love arch linux 😄

 ## Contact